Rosedale, Alberta

 Rosedale is a community within the Town of Drumheller, Alberta, Canada.
 It was previously a hamlet within the former Municipal District (MD) of Badlands No. 7 prior to the MD's amalgamation with the former City of Drumheller on January 1, 1998.
 It is also recognized as a designated place by Statistics Canada.

-Rosedale is located at the intersection of Highway 10/Highway 56 and Highway 10X, approximately 8 km southeast of Drumheller's main townsite and 107 km northeast of Calgary.
+Rosedale is at the intersection of Highway 10/Highway 56 and Highway 10X, approximately 8 km southeast of Drumheller's main townsite and 107 km northeast of Calgary.
 It lies at the confluence of the Red Deer River and the Rosebud River.
 The community is within Census Division No. 5 and in the federal riding of Crowfoot.